 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Baked Cilantro Lime Chicken is a perfect main dish for low-carb or Keto diet plans.
-This recipe can work for any phase of the South Beach Diet, and most other low-carb diet plans, including Paleo if you use an approved hot sauce.
-The South Beach guideline on meat is less than 10% fat, so give the fattier parts to other family members and eat the white meat if you’re a South Beach dieter.
+This recipe can work for any phase of the original South Beach Diet, but remember the South Beach Diet recommends meat with less than 10% fat, so give the fattier parts to other family members and eat the white meat if you’re a South Beach dieter.

 Find More Recipes Like This One: